-5.162.
-Design extension conditions include events more severe than design basis accidents that originate from extreme events or combinations of events that could cause damage to SSCs important to safety or that could challenge the fulfilment of the main safety functions at the reprocessing facility (see paras 5.1-5.8 of this Safety Guide).
+- 5.162.
+Design extension conditions include events more severe than design\basis accidents that originate from extreme events or combinations of events that could cause damage to SSCs important to safety or that could challenge the fulfilment of the main safety functions at the reprocessing facility (see paras 5.1-5.8 of this Safety Guide).
 Examples of design extension conditions that are applicable to reprocessing facilities are listed in Ref.
-[30].

-5.163.
-The list of postulated initiating events provided in the Appendix to SSR-4 [1], including combinations of these events, should be used, as well as events with additional failures.
+[30]. - 5.163.
+The list of postulated initiating events provided in the Appendix appendix to SSR-4 [1], including combinations of these events, should be used, as well as; events with additional failures-should also be considered.

-5.164.
+- 5.164.
 Additional safety features or increased capability of safety systems (see para.
-6.75 of SSR-4 [1]), identified during the analysis of design extension conditions, should be implemented in existing reprocessing facilities, where practicable.
+6.75 of SSR-4 [1]) identified during the analysis of design extension conditions, should be implemented in existing reprocessing facilities, where practicable. - 5.165.

-5.165.
 For analysing design extension conditions, best estimate methods with realistic boundary conditions are applied.
 Acceptance criteria for the analysis, consistent with para.
-6.74 of SSR-4 [1], should be defined and reviewed by the regulatory body.
+6.74 of SSR-4 [1], should be defined and by the operating organization and should be reviewed by the regulatory body.
 The analysis of design extension conditions should also demonstrate that the reprocessing facility can be brought to a safe state.